Majchrzak202/ForecastApp-/README.md

 Hi!

 Welcome to the Forecast App code.
-I made this project for educational purposes.
+I made this project for educational purposes. <br>
 It is a simple, sweet forecast App.